frogsfrogs/frogsfrogs.github.io/booking-info.md

 <br>
 <br>

-**How to Book**
+### How to Book
 <br>
 - Once every few months, I will email out to my mailing list when my books open.
 At that time a link to a tattoo booking form will appear on this website.
 Some time later I will put the link in my instagram bio link as well.
 - New flash posted here when books open.
-I will keep both this page updated with availability.
+I will keep this page updated with availability.
 If I have last minute openings or cancellations come up, I will post on my instagram story.
 - [You can join my mailing list at this link](http://eepurl.com/hD-omr)
 - My tattoo work can be viewed [here](https://instagram.com/molymoli_) on instagram.
 <br>